 E-books may duplicate print resources in some circumstances.
 These are determined by assessing the items historical value, stability of format, cost benefit for purchasing multiple formats, or if different formats meet the needs of off-site, disabled and other user groups.
 Also purchases in consortia may preclude the consideration of individual titles by individual libraries.

-Course reserve materials are purchased at both discipline faculty and librarian request, as funds allow, in order to provide students with greater access to required texts.
+Purchased at both discipline faculty and librarian request, as funds allow, in order to provide students with greater access to required texts.
 Donated copies of texts will also be added as space allows.
 It is the instructor's responsibility to obtain any necessary copyright clearance before placing materials on Reserve.

-Fiction.
 In selecting fiction, preference is given to established literary works, prizewinners, and new works that receive literary acclaim, especially if those works support ARC courses.
 Popular fiction is not generally purchased.
 A limited number of popular fiction works that have been well-reviewed will be purchased if they relate to the ARC curriculum or are likely to interest the ARC population.

-Reference materials are primarily selected to support the academic programs at ARC.
+Primarily selected to support the academic programs at ARC.
 Additional core reference materials in other subject areas are also selected when they provide an introductory overview or key concepts of academic disciplines of potential interest to ARC students, faculty, or staff.

-Textbooks are selected for the general collection only when they are recommended by discipline faculty or recognized by librarians as exceptional resources, when they are classics in their field, or when they are the only or best source of information on a topic.
+Selected for the general collection only when they are recommended by discipline faculty or recognized by librarians as exceptional resources, when they are classics in their field, or when they are the only or best source of information on a topic.

-Periodicals (magazines, journals, newspapers) are purchased by subscription, in a variety of formats, including print, microform, and electronic.
+(Magazines, journals, newspapers) are purchased by subscription, in a variety of formats, including print, microform, and electronic.
 Individual issues or reprints are rarely purchased.

 Print subscriptions are intended to continue indefinitely, so their selection involves greater scrutiny than the selection of monographs.
 Print periodicals are selected for their support of the ARC curriculum.
 Interlibrary loan is used to provide periodical articles for faculty, staff, or extensive student research.
 The periodicals librarian evaluates current subscriptions annually before committing to the purchase, maintenance, equipment and storage costs of new titles.
 Budget constraints and the escalating cost of periodicals may make it necessary to discontinue one subscription in order to add another.